akmetainfo/algo/README.md

 # kb\algo

 * a collection of algo problems from different sites and contests
-* usually solved in csharp
+* usually solved in csharp or in java

 # How to run .linq extension?